What’s so special? HC on plea for CBI probe into Haryana IPS officer’s death

 However, the court questioned him on the guidelines for the transfer of a probe to the CBI.

-The hearing was deferred as the counsel sought time to address arguments on the issues raised by the court.
+The hearing was deferred for October 31 as the counsel sought time to address arguments on the issues raised by the court.

 UT counsel questions hurry